There are three steps in voice digitization: quantization, sampling and coding.

 Coding: Code value of sample into 1s and 0s

-Quantization is the process of changing from a signal which is continuous in value to a signal which is discrete in value.
-This is accomplished by dividing the possible range of values into a number of "bins" or levels or steps, and assigning a number to each of these levels.
-Then, when asked what the value of the signal is, we say that the signal is "in level #42" rather than measuring its voltage.
+Quantization is the process of changing from a signal that is continuous in value to a signal that is discrete in value.
+This is accomplished by dividing the possible range of values into a number of bins or levels or steps, and assigning a number to each of these levels.
+Later, when asked what the value of the signal is, we say that the signal is "in level #4" rather than quoting its voltage accurate to some number of decimal places.

 Another example of quantization is sugar cubes.
 Instead of putting some fractional value of a bag of sugar in your coffee, your choice is "one lump or two".
 The sugar has been quantized into uniform lumps.

 The second step is sampling.
 Sampling is the process of changing the signal from being continuous in time to one that is discrete in time.
 On a regular basis, we take the value of the signal and record it.
-The value of the signal is the level number.
+The value of the signal is the quantization bin number.

 The objective of this process is to take the codes representing the value of each sample and transmit them to the far end.
 At the far end, we perform the reverse process: re-creating the analog waveform from the received codes by de-coding the level number, generating a voltage with a value equal to that of the center of the level, and smoothly changing the voltage in this manner as each new code comes down the line.

-The whole point in doing this is to move the voice signal from the near end to the far end without adding in any noise.
+The reason for doing this is to move the voice signal from the near end to the far end without adding in any noise, and to be able to move the voice in IP packets interspersed with video, data and Internet traffic.

 There is in fact a small amount of noise added in, up front, as part of the analog-to-digital conversion.
 This is the quantization error, the difference in value between the center of the level, and where the signal actually was.